What is configuration management?

 Copy URL

-Using configuration management tools, administrators can set up an IT system, such as a server or workstation, then build and maintain other servers and workstations with the same settings.
-IT teams use configuration assessments and drift analyses to continuously identify systems that have strayed from the desired system state and need to be updated, reconfigured, or patched.
+System administrators can use configuration management tools to set up an IT system, such as a server or workstation, then build and maintain other servers and workstations with the same settings.
+They can also use configuration assessments and drift analyses to continuously identify systems that have strayed from the desired state and need to be updated, reconfigured, or patched.

 As a part of IT Service Management (ITSM) process, configuration management databases (CMDBs) track individual configuration items (CIs): any asset or component involved in the delivery of IT services.
 CMDBs store information about a CI’s attributes, dependencies, and changes to its configuration over time—enabling IT teams to map and maintain the relationships that tie CIs together.